PacificCommunity/ofp-sam-transition-plan/workshops/2025-05-copenhagen/day_2.md

 The DTU model is likelihood-based, comparing observed and expected tag recaptures.
 A tag is released at a known location, moves according to environmental variables, and is recaptured later.

-The model does not have random effects to allow process variability on top of the deterministic model, but uses the Kalman filter instead.
-The effect of the Kalman filter is similar to random effects, but much faster.